AK-630

-The system is mounted in an enclosed automatic turret and directed by MR-123 radar and television detection and tracking.
+The system is mounted in an enclosed automatic turret and directed by MR-123 fire-control radar and television detection and tracking.
 The weapon's primary purpose is defense against aircraft and helicopters.
-Effectiveness against anti-ship missiles and other precision-guided weapons is limited due to the limitations of the radar and aiming system and due to the dispersion of a short-barreled gun.
+As one of the tried-and-true CIWS systems available, effectiveness against anti-ship missiles has been demonstrated over the years in exercises, making it the staple anti-air weapon of most Soviet naval vessels.

 The AK-630 can also be employed against ships and other small craft, coastal targets, and floating mines.
 Once operational, the system was rapidly adopted and installed in every new Soviet warship (from mine-hunters to aircraft carriers) with up to eight units on larger vessels; hundreds have been produced in total.

-Description
+History

+It is reported that Gun and Shell Factory makes the AK-630 in India.
+During the Russo-Ukrainian War, the AK-630 was installed on trucks.